Constraints on subleading interactions in beta decay Lagrangian: Effective Lagrangian for beta decay

 \subsection{Pionless EFT}

 Beta transitions are characterized by a 3-momentum transfer much smaller than the nucleon mass, typically $|\boldsymbol{q}| \sim$1-10~MeV.
 Therefore, the nucleon degrees of freedom are non-relativistic (in an appropriate reference frame), and can be described by non-relativistic quantum fields $\psi_N$, $N=p,n$, which are 2-component spinors.
 On the other hand, we continue describing leptons by the relativistic fields $\nu_L$ and $e$.
 The effective Lagrangian is constructed as the most general function of $\psi_N$, $e$, and $\nu_L$ and their derivatives, respecting the rotational symmetry and Galilean boosts.
-It is organized in an expansion in $\boldsymbol{\nabla}/m_N$, where $\boldsymbol{\nabla}$ denotes spatial derivatives.
-This framework is known as the {\em pionless EFT}~\cite{vanKolck:1999mw}.
-In this paper we are interested in the subset of the pionless EFT Lagrangian relevant for beta transitions, that is in the quartic interactions between a proton, a neutron, an electron, and a neutrino.\footnote{ Interactions with more than two nucleon fields also contribute to nuclear beta transitions (A>1), in particular the ones with four nucleons and two leptons are referred to as two-body currents in the literature~\cite{Butler:2001jj}.
-These can be relevant to properly evaluate the SM rates.
-However, in this paper we are focused on effects from beyond the SM, and in this case two-body currents provide only subleading corrections to non-standard effects entering at the leading order. } We organize these interactions as
+It is organized in an expansion in $\boldsymbol{\nabla}/m_N$, where $\boldsymbol{\nabla}$ denotes spatial derivatives.\footnote{ Notice that all hadronic degrees of freedom, including pions, have been integrated out and, as a consequence, certain Wilson Coefficients can get enhanced by the large $m_N/m_\pi$ ratio.
+In particular, the coefficient of pseudo-scalar interactions $C_P^+$ is enhanced by $m_N^2/m_\pi^2$, cf. \cref{eq:pseudocharge}.
+This enhancement is however significantly smaller than the recoil suppression of $C_P^+$ effects in nuclear beta transitions, and therefore it is consistent to treat the pseudo-scalar interactions as subleading. } This framework is known as the {\em pionless EFT}~\cite{vanKolck:1999mw}.
+In this paper we are interested in the subset of the pionless EFT Lagrangian relevant for beta transitions, that is in the quartic interactions between a proton, a neutron, an electron, and a neutrino.\footnote{ Interactions with more than two nucleon fields also contribute to nuclear beta transitions (A>1), in particular the ones with four nucleons and two leptons are referred to as two-body currents in the literature.
+We comment on this issue in \cref{app:twobody}. } We organize these interactions as

 where $\cL^{(n)}$ refers to $\cO(\boldsymbol{\nabla}^n/m_N^n)$ terms.
 At the zero-derivative level, the most general Lagrangian respecting the rules mentioned above is\footnote{For brevity, we do not display the overall $e^{\pm i (m_p-m_n) t}$ factors multiplying the Lagrangian terms away from the isospin limit.}